dan-leo/masters/thesis/v8/thesis.md

 ### MCL

+Once the module has an RRC connection, then the ECL, RSRP, RSRQ values allow to understand the RF link budget between the module and base station.

 |                | MCL     |
 | -------------- | ------- |
 | MTN-ZTE        | 157 dBm |
 | Vodacom-Nokia  | 137 dBm |
 | MTN-Ericsson   |         |
 | Vodacom-Huawei |         |

 ### RSSI vs RSRP